soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 # Metadata Validation

-For users to understand the quality and completeness of a metadata record, the SWR implements a number of validations, the generated indicators are displayed in the catalogue frontend.
+Metadata should help users assess the usability of a data set for their own purposes.
+To ensure that re-users can understand the quality and completeness of a dataset, the SWR uses metadata records that are validated.
+The generated indicators are displayed in the catalogue frontend.

 In terms of metadata, SoilWise Repository aims for the approach to harvest and register as much as possible (see more information in the [Harvester Component](ingestion.md)).
 Catalogues which capture metadata authored by data custodians typically have a wide range of metadata completion and accuracy.
 Therefore, the SoilWise Repository employs metadata validation mechanisms to provide additional information about metadata completeness, conformance and integrity.
 Information resulting from the validation process are stored together with each metadata record in a relation database and updated after registering a new metadata version.
 After metadata processing and extension (see the [Interlinker component](interlinker.md) and [Metadata augmentation](metadata_augmentation.md)), this validation process can be repeated to understand the variability of metadata and value which has been added by SWR.

 Validations: